jl3377/magento2-news/README.md

-# News
-News for Magento 2.1
+# News for Magento 2.1

-Module for add news
+# Module for add news

 Requirements
  - [Magento] Community 2.1+